Monterey Road Complete Streets

-Due to the COVID-19 crisis and requests from local business owners, the Morgan Hill City Council will be reviewing the potential of converting Monterey Road through the downtown to an alternative configuration.
+Due to the COVID-19 crisis and requests from local business owners, the Morgan Hill City Council will be, once again, reviewing the potential of converting Monterey Road through the downtown to an alternative configuration.
 This includes the potential of reducing the lanes running through the downtown.
-The Council will be reviewing options for reconfiguration of Monterey Road at their June 3rd regular City Council Meeting.
-It is anticipated that the Council will receive the background information and alternative options from City staff at the meeting and may choose to provide direction.

 The City completed the Monterey Road Complete Street Pilot Project in 2015.
 This project reduced one travel lane in each direction to determine if the configuration would slow traffic, improve safety, increase mobility, vibrancy and economic vitality in the Downtown Area.
 Ultimately, the City Council elected not to keep this configuration.